 James Madison University encourages veterans to apply for admission as full-time or part-time students.
 Eligibility for educational benefits is determined by the Veterans Administration.

 Withdrawal from the University - The withdrawal process at James Madison University begins when the student makes their initial request via the appropriate form with the Office of the Registrar or contacts the Office of the Dean of Students to declare their intent to withdraw.
 Enrolled students who intend to withdraw from all course work during the first three weeks of the semester must complete the "Non-Returning/Leave of Absence Notice" with the Office of the Registrar.
 Beginning the fourth week of the semester, students must contact the Dean of Students at (540) 568-6468.
-Procedures for semester withdrawals are outlined in the Undergraduate and Graduate catalogs.
-Please note that financial aid eligibility can change as a result of withdrawing from all your classes.
+Please note that financial aid eligibility can change as a result of withdrawing from all of your classes.
 Students may be subject to Federal Return of Title IV Funds regulations, which could require an immediate repayment of all or part of the financial aid funds you received during the term from which you are withdrawing.
 Withdrawal from the university cannot be accomplished through the web registration system.

 Unofficial Withdrawals Reported to the National Student Clearinghouse - If it is determined that a student stopped attending all courses during the semester, but did not complete the appropriate paperwork to officially withdraw from the university, the student will be reported as “unofficially” withdrawn to the National Student Clearinghouse for financial aid purposes.
 Please note that this is not an official academic withdrawal and the grades assigned to the student record will not be changed with this determination.